Houston Schedule & Delay Dispute Attorneys

 The attorneys at Stephens Reed & Armstrong, PLLC are here to provide top-notch legal guidance in situations where a contract for residential or commercial construction has been breached, including failure to perform according to a contractual schedule and failure to complete a construction project within a reasonable period of time.

-Our experienced attorneys represented developers, contractors, and property owners in a variety of schedule and delay disputes.
+Our experienced attorneys have represented developers, contractors, and property owners in a variety of schedule and delay disputes.
 We will take the time to review all of your construction contracts to help you gain a better understanding of your rights and the types of damages you can pursue when a party to a construction contract fails to perform on schedule or continues to encounter costly delays.

 Concurrent Delays

 Construction contracts contain a specific date for when the work will be completed.
 A contractor can be liable for damages if they fail to complete the project by the deadline in the contract.
-While completion delays can be any event that slows down the project, liability for the delay depends on who caused it– the property owner or the contractor.
+While completion delays can be any event that slows down the project, liability for the delay depends on who caused it–the property owner or the contractor.
 A concurrent delay is when the delay to complete the project is caused by two or more events.
 If all of the causative events are the responsibility of one party, then that party or entity is usually liable.

 Property owners commonly use concurrent delays to avoid paying for extended overhead, changing orders, and other similar claims that impact the date a project is expected to be completed.
 On the other hand, contractors can use concurrent delays to prevent being penalized by liquidated damages and to recover extra costs related to problems or delays.